carloalbertogiordano/TCFS/README.md

   - ~~Store a per-file key in the extended attributes and use the user key to decipher it.~~
   - Implement a kernel module to rebuild the private key to decipher the files.
 This module will use a certificate and your key to rebuild the private key
   - Implement key recovery.
-  - Switch to public/private key
+  - Switch to public/private key (done in the server, fuse module is missing this feature at the moment)
-- Implement threshold sharing files.
+- Implement threshold sharing files (done in the server, fuse module is missing this feature at the moment).
-- Daemon:
+- Server:
   - ~~Implement user registration and deregistration~~
-  - Implement accessing and creation of shared files
+  - ~~Implement accessing and creation of shared files~~
   - Update the userspace module to handle the features that the daemon provides